 We all know what happened 16 days later; the past, the present and the future were indeed obliterated.

 My father's interest in Shelley must have started very early for reasons that will emerge quickly.
 And that fact that it did so inevitably leads my to conclude that his mother, Edith Wills, must have had something to do with it.
 She had an absolutely incalculable effect on his life.
 One of the reasons I know this is that shortly before his death I came into possession of hundreds of letters that he had written to her.
 She appears to have kept almost all of them.
 There is a generous sprinkling of those she wrote to him, but he does not appear to have been as concerned for posterity as she was.
-They tell an astonishing story - which is not for this post.

 My father was born in 1916 in Montreal, Canada.
 Very early in life he exhibited an aptitude for, and an interest in, the arts.
 This came from his mother, and not his father.
-He assidulously studied music and was good enough that he was in a position at one point to chose a career as a professional pianist.
+He assiduously studied music and was good enough that he was in a position at one point to chose a career as a professional pianist.
 But he abandoned this for the stage.
 In his late teens he was active in the Montreal theatrical community.
-Then he did something truly extraordinary. in 1936, at age 18 he boarded a ocean liner and sailed for England to pursue an acting career.
+Then he did something truly extraordinary.
+In 1936, at age 18 he boarded a ocean liner and sailed for England to pursue an acting career.

 While he did not appear to have set the acting word on fire, he did seem to progress his career until the Second World War ruined his dreams as it did those of almost everyone else on the planet.

 While in England he also took the time to pursue a passion of his: Percy Bysshe Shelley.
 I know this because I have an unusual little scrap book which I found on his shelf with the rest of his Shelley materials.
 It is a bit shabby now, but he appears to have spent considerable effort to put it together - beginning in 1937.
-I deliberately photographed the pages in a low soft light in order to create a mood appropriate to the occasion.
-Please forgive errors in this version of the article - it was somewhat hurriedly thrown together.

 Now the term "Shelleyana" is an interesting term in and of itself, and I have been unable to find any "official" definition for it.
 It is used to refer to collections of materials that pertain to Shelley and his circle.
 It is clearly a coined term and I can think of no other example of it.
 There is an affectionate overtone; it strikes one as diminutive.
 It is even a little cloying.
 All of which is entirely in keeping with the manner in which Shelley was viewed by a large segment of the literate intelligentsia in the 19th century.
 I wrote about this in my article, "Shelley in the 21st Century."